Facebook Pixel

 Micronesia30 Days

-Palau30 Days VOA proof of sufficient funds to cover the stay (USD 200.- per week), documents required for their next destination
+Palau30 Days VOA Proof of funds to cover the stay (USD 200.- per week), documents need for their next destination

-Papua New Guinea60 Days VOA at Port Moresby and Rabaul Airports return/onward ticket
+Papua New Guinea60 Days VOA Entry at Port Moresby / Rabaul airports, return ticket

 Country